 Many forest management practices greatly benefit wildlife.
 The greater the diversity of timber types and age classes that are developed, the wider the range of wildlife habitats produced.
+It is important to remember that habitat management is not all about "game" species.
+Many people are more interested in non-game species (e.g., bird watching, wildlife viewing).

-The early stages of a regenerated stand, such as those following a clearcut, provide abundant deer browse.
+The early stages of a regenerated forest stand, such as those following a clearcut, provide abundant deer browse.
 Likewise, grouse prosper in these early stages when fruit, seed and buds of volunteer vegetation are prolific.
-Quail prefer nesting along the edge of the forest, in forest openings or in grass growing under an open forest.
-While squirrel, turkey and bear mainly use older timber stands, the creation of small clearings are very attractive to them.
+Quail prefer nesting in early-successional cover along the edges of the forest, in weedy forest openings or in native bunch grasses growing under an open forest, while squirrel, turkey and bear favor older timber stands, with some brushy, young forest habitat and small herbaceous clearings.